berlinplan/berlinplan.github.io/readme.md

 16. Is there a way to have a non-psychopathic economy without turning to communism?

 Can equal treatment of employees in a company affect quality, work ethics, effectiveness and efficient use of resources?

 Although communism never worked, the most social system in the world (Germany) has the highest quality of industry and production.

 If millionaires were taxed appropriately for all the harm they caused (environment, inequality, brain drain, forced migration, travel, and ad-supported consumption), would anyone still be able to own empires like Microsoft, Tesla, and Amazon?

 16.1	Why is it necessary to include an economic sector in the election app?

 Incentivizing individuals with a percentage of losses and wins rather than fixed salaries increases motivation.
 For example, each person receives a base amount of 2% (~€2000) per month, but can earn additional shares through exceptional performance, requests or online votes.

 Non-hierarchical corporations that are more sustainable to the world and the environment can be favored by society through lower taxes determined by voting.

 The acceptance of selfishness, self-interest and higher earnings promotes more competition, productivity and sustainability.

 16.2	How does selfishness lead to equality?

 Egoists who are looking for maximum joie de vivre:

-• 	to enable themselves to lead fulfilling lives, strive for equality in the workplace and fairness to the world and the environment.
+• 	strive for equality in the workplace and fairness to the world and the environment, to have the best life.

-• 	prioritize equality as a means to ensure long-term security and cleanliness in societies, thus preventing revolution and theft.
+• 	prioritize equality as a means to ensure long-term security and cleanliness in societies, thus preventing revolutions, Chaos and theft.

 • 	Defying global inequality due to the potential threat of nuclear attack.

 • 	uphold sustainable values, abstain from harmful substances and behaviors, and promote stable family units.
 This reduces dependency on imported labor, mitigates inequality, prevents social unrest and slows the emergence of psychopathic multiculturalism and parallel societies.

 17. How to stop the Islamization of Europe?

 Mohammed was the most popular name for boys in Berlin in 2022 (225).
 Sweden could have a Muslim population of 31% by 2050, Germany could have 20% and in big cities like Berlin, Düsseldorf or Cologne this could rise to 60%.
 It is possible that the concept of Islamic Sharia could become more important as an expression of Berlin's growing Muslim population.
 This growth of Islam is not limited to Europe, as it is currently the fastest growing religion in India, the US, China and sub-Saharan Africa (127, 128, 129, 130).

 17.1	How have big states tried to stifle the growth of Islam?

 • 	China: hormone therapy on Muslims (genocide on the Chinese Uyghurs)

 • 	India: Anti-Muslim Laws.
 New Citizenship Act, Disturbed Areas Act. ghettoize Muslims.

 • 	USA: Muslim ban .

 • 	The European Court of Justice has allowed bans on religious dress in countries such as Austria, Belgium and France where hijab and niqab are banned (131,132,133,134,135).

 17.2	Why is Islam the fastest growing religion in the world?

-The growing number of Muslims is mainly due to higher birth rates in Muslim families, not new converts to Islam (136) 17.3	What role do stable marriages and families play in combating the spread of Islam?
+The growing number of Muslims is mainly due to higher birth rates in Muslim families, not new converts to Islam (136)

+17.3	What role do stable marriages and families play in combating the spread of Islam?

-The values and civilization of society depend on the fundamental role of the family (123,124) Some statistics on divorce rates:
+The values and civilization of society depend on the fundamental role of the family (123,124)

+Some statistics on divorce rates:

 • 	Early sexual activity and multiple partners increase the risk of unstable marriages.